Code-Institute-Submissions/Hemenhk-filmstar_JanResub/README.md

 ### Code <a name="code"></a>

 * A large part of the code used on this project was used and inspired from Code Institute's "I think Therefore I Blog" tutorial, to build the skeleton base.
 Some of the borrowed code has been customised by me to fit this project.

+* The code to build the front end CRUD functionality in this project was borrowed from Meldissa's 'Dessert Island' project.

 * To build the contact form and pages, code was borrowed from [twilio](https://www.twilio.com/blog/build-contact-form-python-django-twilio-sendgrid) to assist in the project.